 Best practices shall be aligned with the Water for Life Decade's objectives.
 Best practices can focus on a variety of subjects such as Integrated Water Resources Management (IWRM), adaptation to climate change in the water sector, improvements in water quality, promotion of water efficiency, improvements in water governance, establishment and management of protected areas, and creation of public awareness.

 Every year, special emphasis is being put on the theme selected for next World Water Day.
-This edition's focus is on Water cooperation.
-Only best practices/projects which have considered this theme will be eligible.
+The 2014 edition's focus is on Water and Energy.

 The prize is awarded yearly in two categories, one in best water management practices and another one in best participatory, communication, awareness-raising and education practices.